HazyResearch/meerkat/docs/source/guide/interactive/examples/image_search.rst

 Building image search
 =====================

-In this example, we will build an interface to search over images in our dataframe.
+In this example, we will build an interface to search over images in our data frame.

 We will see how we can combine components like :class:`~meerkat.gui.Match`, :class:`~meerkat.gui.Sort`, and :class:`~meerkat.gui.Filter`.